-The video above is a demo from the early 1980’s by Sifu Albright, where he demonstrates his amazing skills at Seven Star Praying Mantis Kung Fu in free sparring against another Sifu who appears to be using Hung Gar.
-When I first looked at the video for a minute or so I thought that Sifu Albright couldn’t be that good because he always had his hands down.
-Then I figured what was going on.
-If you know anything at all about Martial Arts you will likely be as impressed as I was by this practitioner.
+The video above is a demo from the early 1980’s by Sifu Albright, where he demonstrates his amazing skills at Seven Stars Praying Mantis Kung Fu in free sparring against another Sifu who appears to be using Hung Gar.
+When I first looked at the video for a minute or so, I thought that the video was posed and that Sifu Albright couldn’t be that good because he always had his hands down.
+Then I figured out what was going on.
+If you know anything at all about Martial Arts, you will likely be as impressed as I was by this practitioner.

 Northern Mantis is completely different from and should not be confused with Southern Mantis.
-Sifu Albright explains in a recent video that Southern Mantis is actually not Mantis at all, but because at one time all Southern Kung Fu styles were outlawed by the government, founders named a new style, which was somewhat similar to Wing Chun and White Eyebrow, “Mantis”.
+Sifu Albright explains in another video that Southern Mantis is actually not Mantis Kung Fu at all, but because at one time all Southern Kung Fu styles were outlawed by the government, the founders named a new style, which was somewhat similar to Wing Chun and White Eyebrow, “Mantis”.

 Northern Mantis shares the characteristics of other Northern Kung Fu styles in that kicking, long range hands, and quick, mobile footwork are all emphasized.
-There are numerous sub variants of Northern Mantis, including Six Harmonies, Tai Chi Mantis, Eight Steps, but the most popular is probably Seven Star Mantis which emphasizes lightning fast hand strikes, bridging and seizing of the arms, joint locking, and throwing techniques, as well as a complete repertoire of kicks.
+There are numerous sub variants of Northern Mantis, including Six Harmonies, Tai Chi Mantis, Eight Steps, but the most popular is probably Seven Stars Mantis, which emphasizes lightning fast hand strikes, bridging and seizing of the arms, joint locking, and throwing techniques, as well as a complete repertoire of kicks.